 How will I be taught?

 There will be regular contact throughout the year.
-Each module will have two days of on-line events with at least one lunch time webinar, meaning that there will be one online event at least every two weeks.
-This will be supplemented by discussion boards relating to specific topics, regular written feedback on your work, and individual and group online tutorials.
+Each module will have two days of online or on-campus events with at least one lunch time webinar.
+This will be supplemented by the weekly blog, discussion boards relating to specific topics, regular written feedback on your work, and individual and group online tutorials.
 You will be encouraged to maintain a reflective journal on your professional experience, which will inform the assignments and the tutorials.
 All events are designed to encourage you to share experience and knowledge gained in practice.
 Recordings of material will be available on-line through the University’s virtual learning environment, Learning Central.

 Due to the nature of this course, you are responsible for reading any emails sent by module tutors or announcements made through Learning Central on a frequent basis.